Thermal Testing Equipment: Maximizing Value

 In many cases, it comes down to choosing between a chamber or a thermal platform with the shape of the device under test dictating the choice for a chamber.
 Airstream systems are often a good choice for one at a time component testing but often impractical for production situations where multiple cumbersome systems or queuing of the parts to be tested would be required.

 A Summary of the Main Systems Used for Thermal Testing

-For versatility standard chambers are very popular, and meet the needs for a lot of testing purposes.
+For versatility, standard chambers are very popular and meet the needs of a lot of testing purposes.
 Often they are more price competitive due to the larger scale market.
 Again if performance is important pay attention to airflow rates and ramping rates WITH LOAD.
-Higher performance often means more power, large expensive, noisy compressor systems that require maintenance or Expendable Cryogenic coolants like L-N2.
-Chambers provide performance regardless of the shape of the device under test, are typically slower transitioning and settling and require more lab space.
+Higher performance often means more power, large expensive, noisy compressor systems that require maintenance, or Expendable Cryogenic coolants like L-N2.
+Chambers provide performance regardless of the shape of the device under test, are typically slower transitioning and settling, and require more lab space.

 Platforms control temperature by conductive heat transfer and thus are inherently faster however are restricted to devices that have a flat conductive surface or can be fixtured to work on a platform.
 They are generally less expensive to buy and operate.
-Platforms provide fast cycling time, require little laboratory real estate and offer very good accessibility to test object.
+Platforms provide fast-cycling time, require little laboratory real estate, and offer very good accessibility to test objects.